rackerlabs/rackspace-how-to/content/cloud-images/use-swiftly-to-download-an-exported-image.md

 The 2.5 GB VHD file remains.

-**Note**: Remember that in Cloud Files, Dynamic Large Objects have a different relationship with their segments .
+**Warning**: Remember that in Cloud Files, Dynamic Large Objects have a different relationship with their segments.
 If you delete segments in Cloud Files, you'll corrupt your Dynamic Large Object (and hence, your VHD file).

 ### Conclusion

-This article discussed two ways for you to use Swiftly to download from Cloud Files an image that you've exported from Cloud Images.
-If you'd like to use Swiftly to upload a VHD to Cloud Files so that you can import it into the Rackspace open cloud, see [Using Swiftly to upload an image to be imported](/how-to/use-swiftly-to-upload-an-image).
+This article discussed two ways that you can use Swiftly to download from Cloud Files an image that you've exported from Cloud Images.
+If you would like to use Swiftly to upload a VHD to Cloud Files so that you can import it into the Rackspace open cloud, see [Using Swiftly to upload an image to be imported](/how-to/use-swiftly-to-upload-an-image).